 Faculty members have criticized the new thresholds, saying excluding them from the process violates shared governance, especially because it involves curricular processes.
 Most only learned about the new enrollment thresholds when ordered to end minors and certificates.
 At the Oct.
 14 Faculty Senate meeting, senators grilled Sams for almost two hours, arguing against the proposal.
 Previously, the Speaker of the Faculty Senate Angie Hill Price called it a “deeply flawed” process that “lacked meaningful input from many stakeholders.”

-When faced with an open records request seeking information about the group that developed the thresholds, university officials requested the Office of the Attorney General intervene.
-The state office then denied the request due to legal exemptions, claiming it “relates to policymaking because it concerns the overall administration of Texas A&M University’s academic programs.”
+When faced with an open records request seeking information about the Council of Deans subcommittee that developed the thresholds under orders from Sams, university officials requested the Office of the Attorney General intervene.
+The state office denied the request due to legal exemptions, claiming it “relates to policymaking because it concerns the overall administration of Texas A&M University’s academic programs.”

-“Specifically, the information pertains to Texas A&M University’s policies for phasing out or continuing low enrollment minors or certificate programs,” the report from the Office of the Attorney General reads.
+“Specifically, the information pertains to Texas A&M University’s policies for phasing out or continuing low enrollment minors or certificate programs,” the Office of the Attorney General’s report reads.
 “The noted information … reflects advice, opinions, and recommendations of university administrators on policies that have not yet been implemented.”

-After a lull following October’s Faculty Senate meeting, the Board of Regents unveiled its agenda last week, which included the resolution that would force Welsh to take action supporting the inactivations if passed.
-The resolution notes Welsh believes “the current review process [should] be halted and restarted” with input from the Faculty Senate.
-The following paragraph says “the Board of Regents of the System believes sufficient faculty review” occurred.
+After a lull following October’s Faculty Senate meeting, the Board of Regents unveiled its agenda last week, which, included the resolution that, if passed, would force Welsh to support the inactivations.
+The resolution notes Welsh believes “the current review process [should] be halted and restarted” with input from the Faculty Senate but that the Board of Regents disagreed and that there has been “sufficient faculty review,” overruling the president.

-The resolution, if passed, would also direct Chancellor John Sharp to revise A&M System policy to include standards for low-producing minors and certificates.
-It would also see the Board of Regents direct presidents of other universities under the A&M umbrella to review minors and certificates “to identify any low-producing programs that may require elimination.”
+The resolution directs Chancellor John Sharp to revise A&M System policy to include standards for low-producing minors and certificates.
+It also directs the Board of Regents to inform presidents of other universities under the A&M umbrella to review minors and certificates “to identify any low-producing programs that may require elimination.”

-According to the Faculty Senate’s bylaws, the Executive Committee, or EC — the senate’s top officials, including Price — may act on the senate’s behalf during emergencies.
-Because of the nature of the resolution, the EC convened on Tuesday to reject the inactivation of minors and certificates on behalf of the Faculty Senate, which meets on Nov.
+According to the Faculty Senate’s bylaws, the Executive Committee, or EC — which includes the senate’s top officials, including its speaker, Price — may act on the senate’s behalf during emergencies.
+Because of the nature of the resolution, the EC convened on Tuesday to reject the inactivation of minors and certificates the Faculty Senate would have reviewed on Nov.
 11. According to A&M’s Standard Administrative Procedure, or SAP, inactivations must pass the Faculty Senate before being finalized.

-In her announcement sharing the decision, Price said the EC took the emergency action in the event “the Regents’ resolution would circumvent the senate’s ability to vote on these agenda items.”
+In her announcement sharing the decision, Price said the EC took the emergency action when notified of the pending resolution if “the Regents’ resolution would circumvent the senate’s ability to vote on these agenda items.”

 “At our last Faculty Senate meeting, many Senators, on behalf of their constituents and themselves, expressed concern about the Provost’s process to eliminate what he identified as low-performing minors and certificates,” Price said.
 “Numerous other faculty have also expressed dismay to Senators.
 The Provost opted to keep the Faculty Senate uninformed about the development of the process, choosing to leave our Faculty out of the important role they play in oversight of the curriculum.”